Jackson Sayama

-Jackson D. Sayama is an American politician who is currently the Hawaii state representative in Hawaii's 20th district.
+Jackson Doshin Sayama is an American politician who is currently the Hawaii state representative in Hawaii's 21st district.

+When he was elected at the age of 23, he was the second youngest-ever member of the state House of Representatives after Tulsi Gabbard.

 Education

 A fourth-generation Japanese-American, Sayama attended the Punahou School, graduating in 2015.
 Sayama attended New York University Shanghai, graduating in 2019 with a degree in Chinese Global Studies.
 He is currently attending the University of Hawaiʻi, where he intends to get a Master of Public Administration degree.

 Political career

-He won the seat after longtime incumbent Democrat Calvin Say retired to run for Honolulu City Council.
-He won election in 2020 against Republican candidate Julia Allen, 74.6% to 25.4%.
-Sayama is a member of the Progressive Legislative Caucus.
-Sayama supports a carbon tax to help Hawaii transition to using 100% renewable energy by 2045.
+He won a seat to the Hawaii House of Representatives after longtime incumbent Democrat Calvin Say retired to run for Honolulu City Council.
+He won the election in 2020 against Republican candidate Julia Allen, 74.6% to 25.4%.